 The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for special education services is:

-Ms. Andrianna Salazar Special Student Services Coordinator (210) 888-9458 ext.
-302314
+Ms. Trina Cardenas Special Student Services Coordinator (210) 888-9458 ext.
+302314 hearing with an opportunity for participation by the parent or guardian and representation by counsel, and a review procedure.

 Section 504 Referrals